jtompuri/lin-kernighan-heuristic-algorithm/README.md

 The Python module `lin_kernighan_tsp_solver` implements the Lin-Kernighan (LK) heuristic, a powerful local search algorithm for finding high-quality approximate solutions to the TSP.
-The implementation is based on the descriptions and algorithms presented in _The Traveling Salesman Problem: A Computational Study_ by Applegate, Bixby, Chvátal & Cook [^1] and "An Effective Heuristic Algorithm for the Traveling-Salesman Problem" by Lin & Kernighan [^2].
+The implementation is based on the descriptions and algorithms presented in _The Traveling Salesman Problem: A Computational Study_ by Applegate, Bixby, Chvatál & Cook [^1] and "An Effective Heuristic Algorithm for the Traveling-Salesman Problem" by Lin & Kernighan [^2].

 The module processes TSP instances from the TSPLIB format.
-The module supports only fully connected networks with Euclidian 2D geometry.
+The module supports only fully connected networks with Euclidean 2D geometry.
 It computes heuristic solutions using a chained version of the LK algorithm.
 If a corresponding optimal tour file `.opt.tour` is found, the module compares the heuristic solution against the known optimal solution and calculates the percentage gap.
 If no optimal